typelevel/mouse/DEV.md

 sbt-release and sbt-ci-release is no longer in use.

-## Choosing the appropriate base branch
+## Choosing an Appropriate Base Branch

 There are two options for choosing a base branch for your PRs: